 Marnie Slawson (she/her)

-Marnie recently graduated from Appalachian state with a degree in English and, in the future, she plans to pursue a masters in social work.
+Marnie graduated Summa Cum Laude from Appalachian State in 2020 with a Bachelor of Arts degree in English and a minor in Sociology.
+Her future plans include pursuing a Masters degree in social work.
 Marnie began as a volunteer at Hospitality House in August of 2018 and was proud to join the staff as a Shelter Associate in May of 2019.
 She is passionate about the mission of Hospitality House and is honored to have a place within an organization whose mission is so in line with her own values.
 She finds satisfaction in building kinship with those who use services at Hospitality House.
 In September of 2020 Marnie was promoted to her current position.
 In her free time Marnie loves hiking, yoga, and anything that gets her outside (and discussing her self-described “obsession” for Hospitality House with friends, family, and anyone willing to listen).

 Logan Shaut (he/him)

-Boone native Logan Shaut is currently enrolled at Appalachian State University studying Social Work.
+Boone native Logan Shaut is currently enrolled at Appalachian State University pursuing Bachelor of Science in Social Work degree.
 He previously graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts in History with a concentration in Peace, War, and Defense.
-He started as a Shelter Associate in 2019 and and was promoted to the position of CE / Outreach & Supportive Services Specialist in November 2020.
+He started as a Shelter Associate in 2019 and was promoted to the position of Coordinated Entry (CE) / Outreach & Supportive Services Specialist in November 2020.
 Logan has a great admiration for the people of the High Country as well as its beautiful environment that continue to inspire him to work for the betterment of both.
 He is looking forward to traveling to each of our seven counties to engage and support the unsheltered homeless population.
 He loves snowboarding, Jeopardy!, and walking his dogs, Duke and Daisy, on the Greenway Trail.
 He has worked in several Non-Profit organizations but Hospitality House is, by far, his favorite.